The remarkable thing about India’s economy is that it has grown faster every decade since independence. Never mind the so called Hindu rate of growth.

 Increase in Consumption

-- The governement has alread reduced corporate taxes to one of the lowest in the world in September 2019.
-This is spurring corprates to invest more in capacity creation and in jobs.
+- The government has already reduced corporate taxes to one of the lowest in the world in September 2019.
+This is spurring corporates to invest more in capacity creation and in jobs.
 Jobs will in turn increase consumption by people.